guidiego/lycanjs/README.md

 ## Installing

 You can download Severo by NPM <3
-`npm install --save-dev severo`
+`npm install --save-dev severus`

-## Understanding Severo
+## Understanding Severus

 #### The Ideia
-Severo was created to get the `flux` flow easy, first of all was reduced some things to incentivize you to programming `little things to do little things`, forget the *compomonsters*!
+Severus was created to get the `flux` flow easy, first of all was reduced some things to incentivize you to programming `little things to do little things`, forget the *compomonsters*!
 Another thing is turn the flow more explicit.

 #### The Way
 Using EventEmmiter from node, we create a Reactive Store to work with Immutable States by Reactions.
 The flow it`s easy: All actions have a reaction, the reaction change the state finally the state changes your component.
 Severo works like that: